 Lastly, our meal at the Sci-Fi Dine-In Theater Restaurant was not great.
 We were rather looking forward to going to this restaurant set up like a drive-in movie.
 The theme of this restaurant and the details were amazing.

 However, it missed the mark with the sci-fi movie clips that played.
-We had two kids with us (ages 9 and 4) and they both were either scared of what was on the movie screen or just plain not interested.
+Our kids (under 9) were either scared of what was on the movie screen or just plain not interested.

 Once you decide which park you will be at each day, I would recommend that you go ahead and make meal reservations.
 Disney Restaurant reservations can disappear quickly, so if you have specific restaurants in mind, you should definitely grab reservations as soon as possible.

-If you are looking for a great resource for updated gluten free menus for Disney visit Gluten Free and Dairy Free at Disney World.
+If you are looking for a great resource for ALL of the updated gluten free menus for Disney visit Gluten Free and Dairy Free at Disney World.
 To make reservations be sure to visit the Walt Disney World website.

-That completes my list of the 5 best gluten free Disney World restaurants (and 3 to Avoid)!
+That completes my list of the 5 best Disney World gluten free 2023 restaurants (and 3 to Avoid)!
 I hope this helps you plan your next trip and truly make each moment you spend at Disney magical!

 Planning a Disney Vacation – be sure to check out the 6 Best Shows at Disney (and 2 to Skip!) to maximize your time in the parks.